mattvenn/turtleprize/lesson-3.md

 Ask the students to look at the *conditional statement* in their handout.

 ***conditional_demo.py

+A conditional statement always has to start with the `if` keyword.
+It can any number of `elifs` - even 0.
+And it can have an optional `else` that only happens if all the other conditions fail.

+Each `if` or `elif` has a *condition* that is evaluated to True or False.
+If the condition is True, the following indented codes are run.

 Ask them what colour the turtle will draw with the variable `loops` set to 5.
 Ask what `loops` would need to be to change the colour to red or green?